sjmanyarkiy/phase-3-project-sandra-manyarkiy/README.md

 - Web interface using Flask or Django

 ## Author

+Sandra Manyarkiy

+## License
+This project is open source and available under the MIT License.

 Created as a Phase 3 project for learning Python ORM patterns and CLI design.